Jim Ladd

 James William Ladd (January 17, 1948 – December 17, 2023) was an American disc jockey (DJ), radio producer and writer.
-He was one of the last notable remaining freeform rock DJs in United States commercial radio.
+He was one of the last notable remaining free-form rock DJs in United States commercial radio.

 Ladd first gained national prominence as host of the hour long nationally syndicated radio program Innerview, which aired weekly on over 160 stations nationwide for twelve years.

 Biography

 Early years and KMET

 Ladd began his career in 1969 at KNAC, a small Long Beach rock station.
 After two years there, he moved to Los Angeles station KLOS.
 In 1974 he moved to KMET, known to its legions of listeners as "The Mighty Met", where he would remain for most of the next 13 years (returning to KLOS in 1984, but going back to KMET again, 2 months before they changed format), while also hosting and producing Innerview, an hour-long nationally syndicated interview program that aired during the same period.

 After what many listeners and people in the industry perceived as a long steady decline in the station's output, attributed by most accounts to the station's decision to bring in consultant Lee Abrams and the strict "album-oriented rock" formatting he favored, KMET management shocked southern California and all of radio by abruptly dumping rock music, the call letters, and the entire air staff on February 14, 1987, becoming KTWV ("The Wave"), featuring a new age format with no DJs at all.